 13. Present a Win to the Whole Organization

-Share your successes loudly and share them proudly within front of the whole organization, especially those in other departments.
-One of the most effective keys to enacting change is celebrating successes, especially when you can prove return-on-investment.
+Share your successes loudly and share them proudly in front of the whole organization, especially those in other departments.
+One of the most effective keys to enacting change is celebrating successes, especially when you can prove a return on investment.

 14. Conduct an Inventory Audit